raphaelsulzer/compod/README.md

   <img style="width:800px;" src="./media/teaser.jpg">
 </p>

-# Features
+# :clipboard: Features

 - Reading of vertex groups ([.vg](https://abspy.readthedocs.io/en/latest/vertexgroup.html), .npz) as input (e.g. from [here](https://github.com/raphaelsulzer/psdr/tree/main))
 - Fast and memory efficient concise plane arrangement construction
 - Storing of the arrangement as a binary space partitioning tree (BSP-tree)
-- Interior / exterior labelling of the arrangement cells using point normals or a reference surface mesh
+- Interior / exterior labelling of the arrangement cells using point normals or a reference mesh
 - Further simplification of the arrangement based on a careful analysis of the BSP-tree
-- Extraction of a concise convex decomposition (i.e. interior cells of the arrangement), or a concise polygon surface mesh (i.e. interface polygons between interior and exterior cells).
+- Extraction of a concise convex decomposition (i.e. interior cells of the arrangement)
+- Extraction of a concise polygon surface mesh (i.e. interface polygons between interior and exterior cells).

-# Installation
+# :bricks: Installation

 Simply clone the repository and install in a new conda environment using pip: